aezarebski/timtam/examples/timing-evaluation/README.md

 ## Parameters

-The parameters used in this computation are (unfortunately) repeated in a few places, so if you want to change them you need to check they are consistent across several files.
+The parameters used in this computation are (unfortunately) hard coded in a few places, so if you want to change them you need to check they are consistent across several files.